BitcoinDesign/Guide/guide/onboarding/funding-a-wallet.md

 Payment forwarding comes with privacy implications: as the forwarding peer, you know the destination and amount.
 Having your application connect over Tor or use trampoline nodes may prevent this.
 You should clearly communicate trade-offs to the user.

-Once funded, if you have not prompted users to backup their wallet prior to funding it’s important you prompt them to do so at this stage.
-This is explained more in depth in the backing up a wallet section.
+Once funded, if you have not prompted the user to backup their wallet yet, it’s important you do so at this stage.
+Backups are explained more in-depth in the [backing up a wallet section]({{'/guide/onboarding/backing-up-a-wallet/' | relative_url}}).

 ## Without Lightning services